-This diet has been suggested for people living with cancer because they’re more prone to develop bacterial infections.
-It’s also been recommended to people with weakened immune systems — specifically those with neutropenia, whose bodies produce an inadequate amount of white blood cells (neutrophils).
+This diet has been suggested for people living with cancer, as they’re more prone to developing bacterial infections.
+It has also been recommended to people with weakened immune systems — specifically those with neutropenia, whose bodies produce an inadequate amount of white blood cells (neutrophils).

 Neutrophils are blood cells that help protect your body from infection.
-In lower amounts, your immune system weakens and your body is less able to defend itself against bacteria, viruses, and infections including:
+When lower levels of these cells are present, your immune system weakens and your body is less able to defend itself against bacteria, viruses, and infections, including: